Jan. 22, 2016: Rome/ Vatican City

 Somewhere in the labyrinthine passageways is a marquee listing all the popes, all the way back to St. Peter – whom the Catholics consider the very first pope, although the Protestants protest.

 Across the street, in a little souvenir shop, I buy a postcard of Rome to send to my parents — I’ve committed to sending them a card form every place I visit.
 Meanwhile, Kimberly purchases a selfie stick for a mere 5 euros, half of what the street vendors are selling them for.
 And believe me, there are a LOT of street vendors selling them, thrusting them in your face everywhere you turn.
 They’re the hot item du jour in tourist spots.
-Now, with one of her own to clutch in our hand like a magic wand, we can fend the vendors off as they approach.
+Now, with one of her own to clutch in her hand like a magic wand, we can fend the vendors off as they approach.

 We go back across the street to the Vatican’s very own post office to buy a stamp and mail the card, so it will have a distinctive stamp of the pope and a Vatican postmark.
 It isn’t until later that I realize the cost of 2.50 euros is easily double what I’d pay anywhere else.
-When you have a post office in your own little city and country, you can get away with charging whatever you want.
+When you operate a post office in your own little city and country, you can get away with charging whatever you want.

 Then we’re footloose on the streets of Rome again.

-Leaving the Vatican, we run the gauntlet of beggars, some of whom are clutching crutches (we wonder how many actually need them) who apparently matriculate here in hopes of capitalize on legendary Christian charity.
+Leaving the Vatican, we run the gauntlet of beggars, some of whom are clutching crutches (we wonder how many actually need them) who apparently matriculate here in hopes of capitalizing on legendary Christian charity.
 We hope the strategy pays off for them.

 Then we come to the Castel Sant’Angelo.
 Dating back as early as the year 134, it was constructed originally as a tomb for the Emperor Hadrian.
 Over the centuries it was expanded and modified, and adopted as a fortress, papal residence and prison.